franciscoafonso04/PFL-Vault/Project 2/Readme.md

    - The game ends when a player is unable to make a valid move on their turn.
    - This includes scenarios where all of a player's pieces have been captured.
    - The remaining player is declared the winner.
-   - In case neither player can capture, the game ends in a stalemate.

 ### **Game Objective**